+We assume the adversary observes the model's predictions and aims to find a ``distinguisher'' that identifies members of the training set from non-members.
 Finding a single global ``distinguisher'' for all data points (e.g., a threshold on the loss of the model on its inputs) is the prevalent method in the existing membership inference attacks~\cite{shokri2017membership, yeom2018privacy, sablayrolles2019white}.
 However, this approach is evidently sub-optimal.
-In practice, data can come from distinct distributions.
-For instance, samples from different groups can have slightly different underlying distributions.
+In practice, data samples from different groups can have different underlying distributions.
 Thus, the machine learning models might learn different patterns on each group, for the same task.
-This can lead to the performance disparity of the learned models, which motivates using fair algorithms.
-Therefore, the way that the model's predictions (loss) for training versus test data differs, can be distinct from one group to another.
+This is what leads to performance disparity of the model, which motivates using fair algorithms.
+In other words, the way that a model's predictions (loss) on training versus test data differs, can be distinct from one group to another.
 This can be exploited by the membership inference attacks.

-We, thus, propose an effective attack strategy where the adversary finds a ``distinguisher'' per sub-group (e.g., qualified male applicants in the loan approval application).
+We, thus, propose an effective attack strategy where the adversary finds a ``distinguisher'' per sub-group.
 We empirically show that this simple modification of existing membership inference attacks results in a higher attack accuracy, thus leads to a more accurate estimation of the privacy risk.
-We focus on the information leakage of models through their output: \emph{black box} setting, in which the adversary cannot observe the internal state of the model (e.g., its parameters and gradients).
+We focus on the information leakage of models through their predictions: \emph{black box} setting, in which the adversary cannot observe the internal state of the model (e.g., its parameters and gradients).

-Based on our attack strategy, we empirically show that the fairness-aware learning raises the privacy risk of the unprivileged subgroup and have disparate impacts on the privacy risk of subgroups (which is determined by the labels and protected attributes).
-We show that fairness comes at the cost of privacy, and the privacy cost is not equal across subgroups.
+We show that fairness comes at the cost of privacy.
+Based on our attack strategy, we empirically show that the fairness-aware learning has a disparate impact on the privacy risk of subgroups, and in particular, it increases the privacy risk of the unprivileged subgroup.
 Furthermore, there is a trade-off between fairness and privacy.
-When the underlying data (and corresponding unconstrained model) is more ``unfair'', the trained fair models leak more information about the unprivileged subgroup.
-Additionally, the more fair a model on its training dataset is, the higher the privacy risk of the model on unprivileged subgroups is.
+When the underlying data and the corresponding unconstrained model are more ``unfair'', the trained fair models leak more information about the unprivileged subgroups.
+Additionally, the more fair a model is, the higher the privacy risk of the model on the unprivileged subgroups will be.